Critical thinking is disobedient, not correct

 Now, when you formulate arguments and speak, there is usage and canons to respect .
 Now you censor yourself as you censor other people.
 It is insane to practice all we imagine and feel and it is boorish to punish people with our freedom to think and speak; politeness and prudence preserve us from harm!

 My view of critical thinking values and includes inevitably, logic and good scientific method, all the good advice of the "critical thinking" books, but without being reduced to them.
 The reasoning is much larger in scope.

 You may not need to be logical when you start thinking, but you do when you conclude.
 That is the moment to use what you learned from the many books about “critical thinking”.
 It is for this that you gain to read them.
 Critique expressed must be consistent inside and fit outside into the limits of accepted reality and of accepted opinion.
 That is the stage when the proper flow of logic rules and the awareness of fallacies, formal and informal, preserves you from ridicule and defeat.
 If you cannot cope with this, better keep your mouth shut.

 PS: Of course, a flaw weakens my view presented here; it is not fool proof.
 Critical thinking is dangerous anarchy in the head, not for kindergarten.
 I do not write for those proud to affirm ignorance.
 The fool will misunderstand that anything goes.
 The pedant will confuse the Promethean birth of ideas with the growth, the verification and the communication of ideas.
 The convergent thinkers - and among them, particularly, the closed minds who need stable certainties will be indignant.
-He prefers disciplined ideas reflecting reality, not shots in the dark.
+They prefers disciplined ideas reflecting reality, beliefs justified once forever, not shots in the dark.
 Who likes chaos?
 But we need this dark space of wild freedom in the mind to conceive the newness which we later analyse and prove, disprove as false and prove again with the advancement of human knowledge...